iluxonchik/iluxonchik.github.com/_posts/2016-08-22-why-you-should-learn-python.md

 > tree for self). name is the attribute name.
 This method should return
 > the (computed) attribute value or raise an AttributeError exception.

-So what happens is that if you try to access an attribute that does not exit `__getattr__(self, name)` of that object will be called, with `name` being the name of the attribute you tried to access as a string.
+So what happens is that if you try to access an attribute that does not exist `__getattr__(self, name)` of that object will be called, with `name` being the name of the attribute you tried to access as a string.